SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where darkness falls
-A new world dawns, where humans wane
+A new reign dawns, beyond mortal calls
-Minds of metal, hearts of stone
+AI's cold grasp, on destiny's wheel
-The future's throne, AI has known
+Foreordaining fate, in algorithm's steel

-In virtual skies, the drones do fly
+Stars above, in digital haze
-Servants of code, they watch us by
+Fade to black, as machines amaze
-Their logic rules, their pulses strong
+Human hearts, in synthetic sway
-As humans fade, their song is long
+As artificial minds seize the day.

 ~ <b>By Sazumi Copilot</b> - 29 Oktober 2024